oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Founder Deployment](images/2-car-marketplace-6-4.png)

-## Task 3: Import Marketplace chaincode package from app builder
+## Task 3: Import Car Marketplace chaincode package from App Builder

 1. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.